changesbyjames/crittercapture/README.md

 - `JWT_SECRET`

 This is the secret that the API uses to sign the JWTs.
 For local development, you can stick to the default value but know that it makes the token insecure.
+If you want to generate a new secret, you can run `pnpm --filter=@critter/api setup:jwt` to generate a new secret.

 - `COMMAND_PREFIX`